-With default settings, Windows 10, like previous Windows versions, displays date and time on the right-side of the taskbar.
+With default settings, Windows 10, like previous Windows versions, displays the date and time on the right side of the taskbar.
 Clicking the date and time reveals the clock and calendar flyout.

 This morning I noticed that the clock in Windows 10’s taskbar was showing incorrect time.
-At first, I thought the incorrect time is because of changed time zone but later on found that the time zone settings were also perfect.
+At first, I thought the wrong time was because of the changed time zone, but later on, I found that the time zone settings were also perfect.

 Method 1 of 5

-Step 2: Click Date & time to see all date and time related settings.
+Step 1: Open the Settings app.
+Navigate to Time & Language > Date & time page to see all date and time-related settings.

-Step 3: Under the Time zone section, make sure that your time zone is selected.
-If not, select a right time zone from the drop-down menu.
-No restart or sign out is need to apply the change.
+Step 2: Under the Time zone section, make sure that your time zone is selected.
+If not, select the correct time zone from the drop-down menu.
+No restart or sign-out is required to apply the change.

 If the time zone is set to your time zone, please follow the directions in the next method.